CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/jesus-lane.md

 from across the Cambridgeshire Area are meeting on Monday evenings during term time for regular one-off discussions entitled **Ideas in Isolation**.
 Please get in touch if you would like to join.

+Please do not come to the Meeting House if you are experiencing COVID-like symptoms.

 ### Getting to the Meeting House

 {% include image.html src='/img-site/jesus-lane/outside.jpg' class='thumbnail-left' caption="The front door of Jesus Lane Meeting House" %}